Disclaimer: Skylead is not affiliated, endorsed by or connected with LinkedIn in any way.

 To buy CRM software or to create a spreadsheet?
 That is the question.

 Our experience says to buy.
-CRM software offers many useful features that you can use to streamline and automate processes and save you much more time than the spreadsheet one.
+CRM software offers many useful features that you can use to streamline and automate processes and save you much more time than the spreadsheet.

 However, if you are just starting out, perhaps you don’t have the necessary budget or have a small company, you might want to consider creating a CRM in a spreadsheet for yourself.
 It can help you understand how CRMs work and how your business can benefit from them.